 (Note: It seems that currently, @gmail.com is the only acceptable address type for this kind of use.
 And it only really makes sense if the disparate business all relate back to you and your own skills and personality.
 This works well for writers, consultants, and freelancers.
 It works less well for more “corporate” or institutional endeavors.)

-If you are using Gmail (and a few other commercial web mail services), you can set up your own email account to send mail as another address.
-With this feature, you can have all your email forward to your gmail account, and respond from it there, while still retaining your branded domain email address.
+If you are using Gmail (and a few other commercial webmail services), you can set up your own email account to send mail as another address.

-(Though — ff you’re going to go that far, you might as well just set the service up to act as a full-scale mail client.)
+If you’re going to go that far though, you might as well just set the service up to act as a full-scale mail client.

-You can make your one-person organization seem a little larger if you have all these “departmental” email addresses, but managed everything by having those emails forward straight on to your primary account.
+You can make your one-person organization seem a little larger if you have all these “departmental” email addresses, but manage everything by having those emails forward straight on to your primary account.

 The other benefit to having them set up as forwarders is that you can add people to them easily.
 As your organization grows or changes, you can simply add addresses to the forwarding list, or remove them as you need to.

-Someone you used to be a part of your organization, but isn’t any longer, would have had an email address when she was employed with you.
+Someone who used to be a part of your organization, but isn’t any longer, would have had an email address when they were employed with you.
 Other people might have gotten that email address and might still be sending messages to it.

 There are two problems with using forwarding as your way of handling branded-domain email.